Sunoo/homebridge-camera-ffmpeg/README.md

 - The UniFi Video NVR is required.
 This plugin was developed and tested against UFV NVR version 3.7.1.
 - Cameras must have at least one "RTSP Service" enabled.
 The plugin uses the highest-quality stream enabled for the camera.
 - At least one user must have an API key, and "API Usage" must be turned on.
 - The API port and the RTSP port must be open on the NVR system's firewall, if applicable.
-The API port is probably 7080, and your RTSP port is probably 7447.
+The API port is probably 7080 (http) or 7443 (https), and your RTSP port is probably 7447.
 You can confirm these in your UniFi NVR configuration.
 - Homebridge is required.
 This guide assumes you have homebridge working.
 - The system running homebridge must have ffmpeg and the node ffmpeg module installed.